danielshulee/GEISHA-Image-Search/README.md

 <img src='img/embryos-similar-stage.jpeg' width='500'>

 2. **Location:** refers to where genes are expressed in the embryo, indicated by blue staining.
 Locations are predetermined parts of an embryo in which staining can occur (see the Geisha website for a full list).
-The example with 4 embryos show common expression in the "heart" and "somites" locations.
+The example above with 4 embryos show common expression in the "heart" and "somites" locations.

 When comparing images, embryos in similar stages, with staining in similar areas, will be considered more similar.